MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ```powershell
 Add-NetNatStaticMapping -NatName "Nat" -Protocol TCP -ExternalIPAddress 0.0.0.0 -InternalIPAddress 172.16.0.3 -InternalPort 80 -ExternalPort 82
 ```
-After the port mapping has been created, a containers application can an be accessed through the IP address of the container host (physical or virtual), and exposed external port.
+After the port mapping has been created, a containers application can be accessed through the IP address of the container host (physical or virtual), and exposed external port.
 For example, the below diagram depicts a NAT configuration with a request targeting external port **82** of the container host.
 Based on the port mapping, this request would return the application being hosted in container 2.

 ![](./media/nat1.png)